testman42/tes3mp-battle-royale/README.md

 Lots of customizable settings are available; just open mwTDM.lua and look for **CONFIG/SETTINGS SECTION**.

-**PLEASE NOTE**: Not *all* NPCs are properly deleted on map initialization, so admins might want to use the cell data in the **Cleared Cell Data** folder.
+**PLEASE NOTE**: There's a possibility that not *all* NPCs will be properly deleted on map initialization, so admins might want to use the cell data in the **Cleared Cell Data** folder.
 Just place the files in .../mp-stuff/data/cell or .../PluginExamples/data/cell.
-The first map in rotation will typically have all NPCs properly deleted.

 # Commands
 * /maps (see mwTDM.lua for map rotation options)